akhilesh-w/logseq/pages/docker.md

 - docker commands
 	- docker ps -> lists all the docker images
 	- docker run image-name -> run the image
+	- Restart the container:
 		- stop the container -> docker stop <id of the container>
 		- if you want to start it again -> docker start <id of the container>
 	- start the container and get the id -> docker run -d image-name
+	- docker ps -a -?